-Nearly all funds offer shareholders liquidity and market-based valuation of their investments at least daily.
-ETFs and most closed-end fund shares are traded intraday on stock exchanges at market-determined prices, giving shareholders real-time liquidity and pricing.
-Mutual fund shares are redeemable on a daily basis at a price that reflects the current market value of the fund's portfolio investments.
-The value of each portfolio investment is determined either by a market quotation, if one is readily available, or at fair value (i.e., an estimate of the amount for which the investment could be sold in a current transaction).
+is determined either by a market quotation, if one is readily available, or at fair value (i.e., an estimate of the amount for which the investment could be sold in a current transaction).
 Under the SEC's fair value rule, fair value for applicable portfolio investments may be determined by the fund's board or its investment adviser (subject to continued oversight by the fund's board).

-The daily pricing process is a critically important core compliance function that involves numerous staff of the investment adviser and pricing vendors.
+The daily pricing process is a critically important core function that involves numerous staff of the investment adviser and pricing vendors.
 The fair valuation process, a part of the overall pricing process, receives particular scrutiny from funds, their advisers, and their boards of directors, as well as regulators and independent auditors.
-Under SEC rules, all funds must adopt written fair valuation policies and procedures and establish methodologies for determining fair values in particular instances.\ Those methodologies must be consistent with US generally accepted accounting principles (GAAP).
+Under SEC rules, all funds must adopt written fair valuation policies and procedures and establish and apply methodologies for determining fair values in particular instances.
+Those methodologies must be consistent with US generally accepted accounting principles (GAAP).

 This daily valuation process results in a NAV for the fund.
-The NAV is the price used for all mutual fund share transactions occurring that day-new purchases, sales (redemptions), and exchanges from one fund to another within the same fund family.† It represents the current mark-to-market value of all the fund's assets, minus liabilities (e.g., accrued fund expenses payable), divided by the total number of outstanding shares.
+The NAV is the price used for all mutual fund share transactions occurring that day-new purchases, sales (redemptions), and exchanges from one fund to another within the same fund family.+ It represents the current mark-to-market value of all the fund's assets, minus liabilities (e.g., accrued fund expenses payable), divided by the total number of outstanding shares.
 Mutual funds release their daily NAVs to investors and others after they complete the pricing process, generally around 6:00 p.m. eastern time.
 Daily fund prices are available through fund toll-free telephone services, websites, and other means.

-The Investment Company Act requires mutual funds to process transactions based upon "forward pricing," meaning that shareholders receive the next computed NAV following the fund's receipt of their transaction orders.
+The Investment Company Act requires mutual funds to process transactions based upon "forward pricing," meaning that shareholders receive the next computed NAV following the fund's (or an intermediary's) receipt of their transaction orders.
 For example, for a fund that prices its shares as of 4:00 p.m.,‡ orders received before 4:00 p.m. receive the NAV determined that same day as of 4:00 p.m.
 Orders received after 4:00 p.m. receive the NAV determined as of 4:00 p.m. on the next business day.
 Forward pricing is an important protection for mutual fund shareholders.
 It is designed to minimize the ability of shareholders to take advantage of fluctuations in the prices of a fund's portfolio investments that occur after the fund has last calculated its NAV.